Senior Engagement Lead

 Alistair left a career in teaching in 2003 and joined the Ambulance Service as an Emergency Medical Technician.
 After four years working on the emergency ambulances in the East Riding of Yorkshire, he moved into a management role, initially as Service Improvement Manager when three former services merged to become Yorkshire Ambulance Service.

 He has worked in a number of management roles including operational management and developmental roles.
 This has included leading the implementation of technologies, creating training courses, working on the modernisation of services and linking with Primary Care Trusts and hospitals to set up and deliver commissioned services.
-His current role is working within the Planning and Development Team, responding to tenders and assisting with the development of sustainable service delivery models.
+His current role is working within the Engagement Team as the lead for educational resources and experiences.

 Aside from his formal CV, Alistair has been involved in a number of voluntary and part-time roles for LGBT projects.
 This began in 1996 as one of the founder members of Manchester’s Peer Support Project, aimed at young people disaffected from education and unable to gain the right support in schools.
 After moving back to Yorkshire Alistair ran the Gay Youth Group in Sheffield for three years and later moved on to work for, and later jointly manage, a gay men’s health and wellbeing project.